Life University Doctor of Chiropractic (D.C.) Program Overview

 Life University Doctor of Chiropractic (DC) students now have access to the William M. Harris Center for Clinical Education.
 This is an educational center completely remodeled in 2017.
 It houses a 23 room Assessment Center with state-of-the-art LearningSpace Technology.
 Life University has switched to Anatomage tables in the Virtual Anatomy Lab for its anatomy classes.
 The Anatomage tables allow students the option to hit “reset” on their work and to learn at their own pace.
 LIFE currently has more Anatomage tables than any institution on the planet.

 One of the final steps in becoming a chiropractor is to pass the National Board of Chiropractic Examiners (NBCE) exams.
 Life University is proud to produce exceptional chiropractors, while also maintaining one of top NBCE Licensing Exam success rates of all chiropractic colleges.
-Eighty-eight percent of LIFE graduates pass all parts of NBCE exams within six months of graduation.
+Eighty-four percent of LIFE graduates pass all parts of NBCE exams within six months of graduation.

 How LIFE’s Clinics Prepare Students for Opening Their Practices